frederikja163/Master/README.md

 First install: **[Apache Spark 3.5.3](https://archive.apache.org/dist/spark/spark-3.5.3/)** - spark-3.5.3-bin-hadoop3.tgz is recommended and ensure that it aligns with the path in `Start spark debug mode`

 Then install java 17 as per the [docs](https://archive.apache.org/dist/spark/docs/3.5.3/), but it should also work with java 21.
+Check version with `java --version`

 If you are using Linux then first run `dotnet restore`, then `./LinuxFixSparkNuget.sh` to fix the Spark nuget package.
 Then invalidate IDE cache if necessary.